 I had a choice of three songs that might fit the evening program.
 It was Lunar New Year’s Eve, my part of the East Asian world was celebrating with family, the biggest holiday of the year.
 As a Buddhist we always reserve most of Lunar New Year to pay respects of Maitreya Bodhisattva, whose birthday falls on the same day.
 I had a fine song prepared, and a Dharma-teaching on the perfection of patience, the patience mantra, to go along with the song.
 I had that song ready.
 But on impulse I thought, Jayesh-bhai and his father taught sweeping clean, the picture everybody loves of Ishwar-bhai is him holding a broom, the same with Gandhi.
 The image of Gandhi painted on the wall of the main gate to the ESI is Gandhi with a broom, sweeping.
 Since we will be doing three steps, one bow tomorrow, why not put those ideas together and teach the repentance verse from Samantabhadra Bodhisattva, which I recited with each bow for three years?
 That song is also ready to go.
 It’s about sweeping the mind clean, and the body, and the mouth.

-On the spot I dropped the Maitreya program and decide to go with the Repentance Verse from the Avatamsaka Sutra.
+I dropped the Maitreya program and decide to go with the Repentance Verse from the Avatamsaka Sutra.